drichard/vim-brunch/README.md

 ##Usage

-vim-brunch expects that you start VIM inside the root folder of your brunch project.
+Vim-brunch expects that you start Vim inside the root folder of your brunch project.
 When a brunch project has been detected the following commands are available:

 ###:Bmodel [name]
 Edits the model for the current module or opens the model with the optionally given name.